7 Memorable Dining Experiences from Around the World

 One Love: Unawatuna Beach, Sri Lanka

-We visited Sri Lanka, right after the war ended, and stumbled into this amazing seaside restaurant in Unawatuna Beach.
-A family restaurant that uses recipes passed down from generation to generation, their calamari curry was a revelation.
+One Love is a family restaurant that uses recipes passed down from generation to generation.
+Their calamari curry was a revelation.
 Spicy, coconut-y and creamy with huge chunks of fresh seafood, this is another dish that I dream about devouring again.

 My only regret about this restaurant?
 Not signing up for their cooking class.